 Predicting species interactions

 We used each model to predict the food web on which it was trained and that of the other regions considered (Figure 1a).
 For each possible predator-prey pair, we extracted the mean of the posterior as the probability of interaction, and the standard deviation of the posterior as the uncertainty around the predicted probability of interaction.
-We compared the predicted interaction probabilities to the validation subset of the same food web (i.e., within food web predictions) and compared the predicted interaction probabilities to entire empirical food webs (i.e., between food web predictions).
-We measured performance with the area under the receiver operating characteristic curve (AUC; Hanley & McNeil, 1982)(Flach & Kull, 2015).
+We compared the predicted interaction probabilities to the validation subset of the same food web (within-food web predictions) and compared the predicted interaction probabilities to entire empirical food webs (between-food web predictions).
+We measured performance with the area under the receiver operating characteristic curve (AUC; Hanley & McNeil, 1982) and the area under the precision-recall-gain curve (AUPRG; Flach & Kull, 2015).
 AUC varies from 0 to 1 where 0.5 indicates that the model failed to rank interactions higher than absences of interactions (i.e., random predictions), and 1 indicates that the model systematically ranked interactions higher than non-interactions (i.e., perfect predictions).
-We also measured the area under the precision-recall-gain curve (AUPRG; Flach & Kull, 2015).
-AUPRG is independent of the true negative rate, making it useful for highly imbalanced datasets, like food webs where there are many more absences of than presences of interaction to predict (Saito & Rehmsmeier, 2015).
-AUPRG takes a value of 0 for random predictions, and a value of 1 for perfect predictions.
+AUPRG is independent of the true negative rate, making it useful for highly imbalanced datasets, like food webs where there are many more absences than presences of interaction to predict (Saito & Rehmsmeier, 2015).
+AUPRG takes a value of 0 for random predictions and a value of 1 for perfect predictions.